Asymptotically sharp embedding of $A_\infty$ into $A_p$ for flat weights and applications to Poincar\'e-Sobolev inequalities: From Ainfty to doubling

 \begin{corollary} Let $w\in A_p$ for some $1<p<\infty$.
 If we consider

 then $w\in A_{p-\varepsilon}$ with

 \end{corollary}

 We next show that if a weight belongs to $A_\infty$, then the associated measure $w\, dx$ is doubling, and we provide an explicit estimate of the doubling constant in terms of the Fujii--Wilson $A_\infty$ constant of $w$.
-To the best of our knowledge, this type of quantitative result has not appeared in the literature before.
-Related estimates have been obtained using Hru\v{s}\v{c}ev's exponential $A_\infty$ constant (see, for instance, \cite{GrafakosCF}).
+A related quantitative doubling estimate in terms of the Fujii--Wilson $A_\infty$ constant was obtained in \cite[Corollary 3.6(i)]{HagPar-Embeddings}; the novelty of the estimate below is its correct asymptotic behavior for flat weights.
+Related estimates have also been obtained using Hru\v{s}\v{c}ev's exponential $A_\infty$ constant (see, for instance, \cite{GrafakosCF}).

-\begin{theorem} Let $w\in A_\infty$, then the measure $w\, dx$ is doubling, i.e.,
+\begin{theorem} Let $w\in A_\infty$.
+Then the measure $w\, dx$ is doubling, i.e.,

 for every cube $Q$, where

 and $\kappa$ is a dimension-free constant. \end{theorem}

 \begin{remark} Using the same argument together with the reverse H\"older inequality from \cite{HPR1} produces the bound $D_w \lesssim \exp (\exp (c_n [w]_{A_\infty}))$. \end{remark}